optimistiCli/diwu/README.md

 ## Processing templates
 Diwu can process templates into guest-side scripts and config files.
 Templates are files in `config` and `scripts/guest` dirs named like `<name>.template.<ext>`.

 To enable template processing diwu needs a vars file.
-By default, a file named `<project name>.vars.ini` is looked for in the project root dir.
-In practice more often than not a vars file is supplied via the `-e` option.
+By default, a file named <project name>-<tag>.vars.ini` or `<project name>.vars.ini` is looked for in the project root dir, then in `~/.diwu/` and then in `/etc/diwu/`.
+Otherwise a vars file can be supplied via the `-e` option.
 If no vars file is found diwu produces a *“No variables file found …”* warning and does not process any templates.

 If you do not need template processing just use the `-E` option.
 It also removes the warning.